 DSV strongly believes that human rights are fundamental and should be protected at all times, as established under the International Labour Organisation (ILO) Conventions and Recommendations.
-We are committed to fair employment practices and equality of opportunity and treatment.
+We are committed to fair employment practices and equal opportunities and treatment.
 All people who carry out services for DSV, whether directly as DSV employees or indirectly as employees of our suppliers, must be treated decently and with dignity.

-COMPLIANCE WITH UN HUMAN RIGHTS
+COMPLIANCE WITH INTERNATIONAL HUMAN RIGHTS STANDARDS

-DSV supports and is committed to complying with applicable human rights, labour laws and regulations, and the ILO Declaration on Fundamental Principles and Rights at Work.
+As a signatory of the UN Global Compact, DSV supports and is committed to complying with applicable human rights and labour laws and regulations.
+We are committed to adhering to the ILO Declaration on Fundamental Principles and Rights at Work, the Universal Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights and the Children's Rights and Business Principles.